viamrobotics/docs/content/en/docs/getting-started/high-level-overview.md

 type: "docs"
 description: "A high-level overview of Viam."
 ---
-Unlike a computer, a robot interacts with its environment.
+A robot is a computer that interacts with its environment.
 What does this mean?
 A robot can collect information about its environment and make behavioral decisions on based on that information.

 Robots don't all look the same.
 They can range in complexity from a simple wheeled rover to a base with various [_components_](/docs/#components) such as grippers, arms, cameras and other sensors.